LifHoshi/tp/docs/UserGuide.md

 ##### Possible Failures:

 - Incorrect format of parameters.
-- Incorrect order of parameters.
-- Didn't match minimum parameters requirements (A contact must have name, phone, email, address).
+- Not having the minimum parameters (A contact must have name, phone, email, address).

 {{ navigateback(navigationlinks) }}